khoainho/FastAPI_Python_API/README.md

 # NewJeans API
 ## Description

-This is a Python API with full CRUD routes for storing NewJeans members' information.
+This is a Python API with full CRUD routes for NewJeans member's data.

 <img src="images/newjeans.png">